MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-requests.md

 1. In the Service Manager console, expand **Work Items**, expand **Service Request Fulfillment**, and then select a subnode, such as **Closed Service Requests**.

 2. In the **Tasks** pane, click **Hide View**.

+## Next steps

+- [Manage release records](release-records.md) to help automate the process of updating the status of change requests and the status propagation between parallel activities, sequential activities, and the activities within them.